-ACH transfers are a popular kind of electronic transfer that is processed by the Automated Clearing House (ACH) Network.
-They are a safe, reliable way to move money between different bank accounts and financial institutions.
-ACH transfers take about 2 to 5 business days to deposit but are almost always free of charge.
+ACH transfers are a popular type of electronic transfer that is processed by the Automated Clearing House (ACH) Network.
+They are a safe and reliable way to move money between different bank accounts and financial institutions.
+ACH transfers take about two to five business days to deposit and usually free of charge.

 What is Direct Deposit?

 Direct deposits are an electronic payment method that uses the ACH network to move money between banks.
 In other words, direct deposits are one type of ACH transfer.
-Direct deposits are commonly used to replace traditional cash and checks – as they are safer and more convenient.
+Direct deposits are commonly used to replace traditional cash and checks because of their safety and their convenience.

 Similarities Between ACH and Direct Deposit

 ACH transfers and direct deposits both use the ACH network to facilitate transactions.
 In fact, direct deposits are one of the many different forms of ACH transfers.
-Both direct deposits and ACH transfers are typically secure ways of transferring money.
-Especially in comparison to checks or cash that can be easily lost, stolen, or forged.
+Both direct deposits and ACH transfers are typically secure ways of transferring money — especially when you compare a direct deposit or ACH transfer to a regular paper check or cash, which can be easily lost, damaged, stolen or forged.

 Difference Between ACH and Direct Deposit

-Even though direct deposits are one form of ACH transfers – ACH transfers cover a wider range of transactions that direct deposits do not.
-For example, many banks offer mobile apps with the technology to photograph a physical check and deposit it into a bank account and even though this is a check deposit, this transaction is an ACH transfer – not a direct deposit.
+Even though direct deposits are one form of ACH transfers, ACH transfers cover a wider range of transactions that direct deposits do not cover.
+For example, many banks offer mobile apps.
+Many of these mobile apps have technology where you can take a photograph of a physical check and deposit it directly into one of your bank accounts.
+This transaction would be considered an ACH transfer.

 How to Get the Cash You Need Quickly

-As we’ve touched upon, opening a RoarMoney checking account and setting up direct deposits lets you receive your paycheck up to 2 days earlier.
+Get paid up to two days early* when you set up direct deposit into a RoarMoney account.
 That means money is in your pocket to pay off bills or go out for a fun night sooner.